Rachel Riley

-Rachel Annabelle Riley MBE (born 11 January 1986) is a British television presenter.
+Rachel Annabelle Riley MBE (born 11 January 1986) is an English television presenter.
 She co-presents the Channel 4 daytime puzzle show Countdown and its comedy spin-off 8 Out of 10 Cats Does Countdown.
 She is a mathematics graduate.

-Her television debut came when she joined Countdown aged 22.
+Riley's television debut came when she joined Countdown aged 22.
 With an interest in popularising mathematics and the sciences, she has since co-presented The Gadget Show on Channel 5 (2013–14) and It's Not Rocket Science on ITV (2016).
 She was also a contestant on the BBC celebrity dance show Strictly Come Dancing in 2013.

+As an anti-racism campaigner, Riley was appointed a Member of the Most Excellent Order of the British Empire (MBE) in the 2023 New Year Honours for services to Holocaust education and antisemitism awareness.
+In October 2025, she received the Freedom of the City of London in recognition of her outstanding contributions to Holocaust education and antisemitism campaigning.

 Early life and early career

-Riley was born in Rochford, Essex.
-She was raised in the Thorpe Bay area of Southend-on-Sea and was educated at the independent Thorpe Hall School, and Southend High School for Girls, a grammar school, where she obtained four As at A-Level.
-She then completed a master's degree in mathematics at the University of Oxford.
+Riley was born in Rochford.
+Her mother is Jewish, and she has stated that her "family came over in the pogroms" from Tsarist Russia.
+Riley was raised in the Thorpe Bay area of Southend-on-Sea and was educated at the independent Thorpe Hall School, and Southend High School for Girls, a grammar school, where she passed four A-Levels at grade A, after which she obtained a second-class degree in applied maths at Oriel College, Oxford.

-During a university holiday Riley considered a career in the financial sector and completed an internship at Deutsche Bank in the City of London.
-The experience put her off: she found the extreme behaviour of city traders wearing, and she disliked the early-morning train commute.
+During a university holiday, Riley considered a career in the financial sector and completed an internship at Deutsche Bank in the City of London.
+The experience put her off: she found the extreme behaviour of City traders wearing, and she disliked the early-morning train commute.

 Television career

 Countdown

 On Countdown, Riley replaced the long-serving Carol Vorderman.
-Like Vorderman, Riley's role is to handle the placement of tiles on the board for the letters and numbers rounds and to find an exact solution in the numbers rounds if the contestants are unable to do so.
+Like Vorderman, Riley's role is to place tiles on the board for the letters and numbers rounds and to find a solution in the numbers rounds if the contestants are unable to do so.
 Riley's appointment to Countdown was announced at the same time as the announcement of a new main host, Jeff Stelling, replacing Des O'Connor; the duo of Stelling and Riley was in place for the new series beginning in January 2009.
 Although she had no ambition to be a television presenter, she was encouraged to apply by her mother, and decided to do so because she was interested in the numbers part of the game.
-Having beaten 1,000 applicants for the role, she commented, "There's only one cool maths job around and I was lucky enough to get it so I'm absolutely thrilled".

-Since it was first broadcast on 2 January 2012, Riley has also performed her Countdown role on the comedy crossover spin-off version, 8 Out of 10 Cats Does Countdown, alongside comedian Jimmy Carr as host.
-While Countdown is seen as a straight light entertainment show, in explaining the difference between the two, Riley sees Countdown as the role she is happy for her grandmother to see, while Cats Does Countdown is the more risqué, cheeky role which she shows to her friends.
+Having beaten 1,000 applicants for the role, she commented, "There's only one cool maths job around and I was lucky enough to get it so I'm absolutely thrilled."
+Since its first broadcast on 2 January 2012, Riley has also performed her Countdown role on the comedy crossover spin-off version, 8 Out of 10 Cats Does Countdown, alongside comedian Jimmy Carr as host.